canonical/checkbox/docs/explanation/remote.rst

   Skip current test case and move to the next.

-Disconnect but let the test session continue (CTRL+C) Leaves the session on the Testbed running, but let the Controller exit.
+Disconnect but let the test session continue (CTRL+C) Leaves the session on the Agent running, but let the Controller exit.
   Pressing ``Ctrl-C`` a second time will have the same effect.
-It is possible to reconnect to the Testbed later on and resume the testing session.
+It is possible to reconnect to the Agent later on and resume the testing session.

-Exit and stop the Checkbox service on the testbed at 127.0.0.1 Stops the session on and terminates the Checkbox process on the Testbed.
+Exit and stop the Checkbox service on the agent at 127.0.0.1 Stops the session on and terminates the Checkbox process on the Agent.
 In addition, stops the Controller.

-End this test session preserving its data and launch a new one Stops the current session on the Testbed and mark it so it is not possible to resume it, then immediately starts a new one.
+End this test session preserving its data and launch a new one Stops the current session on the Agent and mark it so it is not possible to resume it, then immediately starts a new one.
 The Controller will be greeted with the test plan selection screen.